 Billionaire investor Carl Icahn said he won the support of Institutional Shareholder Services Inc., a proxy adviser, for two of his candidates for the board of Forest Laboratories Inc. (FRX:US)

-ISS recommended Forest shareholders vote for Daniel Ninivaggi, Icahn Enterprises LP (IEP)’s chief executive officer, and Pierre Legault, CEO of Stone Management LLC, Icahn, the New York-based drugmaker’s second-largest shareholder, said today in a statement.
+ISS recommended Forest shareholders vote for Daniel Ninivaggi, Icahn Enterprises LP (IEP:US)’s chief executive officer, and Pierre Legault, CEO of Stone Management LLC, Icahn, the New York-based drugmaker’s second-largest shareholder, said today in a statement.

 Icahn said last month that Forest CEO Howard Solomon had refused to put two of his nominees on the board to end a second proxy fight in as many years.
 Icahn, who failed last year to get any of his four candidates elected, has criticized Forest’s management for what he says was a lack in preparation for the loss in March of patent protection on its top-selling drug, the antidepressant Lexapro.

 “The fact that this very well respected proxy advisory firm concluded, and recommended, that the best path forward for Forest Labs includes a board with shareholder-nominated directors is very good news for all shareholders,” Icahn said in the statement.